Nooskewl/booboo/README.txt

 > ./BooBooCLI dragonslayer.boo +obfuscate
 > ./BooBoo town +obfuscate > foo.boo

+You can put a list of function names not to obfuscate in a text file and add +no-obfuscate <filename> to your command line arguments.

 --

 The portrait example uses a screenshot from the game Broken Pearl